AlciieBr/codeWarsAlciie/README.md

 # codeWarsAlciie
-this is my codewars repository
+This is the repository of my codewars codes for future checks... feel free to submit a pull request if you want to